HOME SEARCH ALL TOPICS

 pottery logo

 This page is about John Cole who started the Cole Pottery in Tottenham – also known as the White Hart Lane Potteries.
-It describes John Cole’s early life, working life and married life including his children and how their futures, too, were linked to pottery.
+It describes John Cole's early life, his working and married life, his wife's Colley ancestry, his children and how their futures, too, were linked to pottery.

 by the webmaster from family recollections and research